Education Programs

 K.1 Transportation Station

-All aboard the ocean of motion express!
+Welcome to the Transportation Station!
 Have you ever wondered how aquatic animals move from place to place?
-Whether you’re in an ocean or stream, all animals have distinct ways of getting around the unique layouts of their environments.
-From swift swimmers like beluga whales and dolphins to barely-mobile critters like sea stars and urchins, we’ll discover all of the different ways animals move and even demonstrate some movements.
+Whether you’re in the ocean or a stream, all animals have distinct ways of getting around the unique layouts of their environments.
+From swift swimmers like beluga whales and bottlenose dolphins to significantly slower critters like sea stars, we’ll discover all of the different ways animals move and even learn how to move like some of our aquatic friends!

 K.2 Light the Way